In Summary

 Korean medicine’s preference for whole-food sources over isolated compounds is not nostalgia or tradition-for-its-own-sake.
 It reflects an empirically derived understanding that medicinal efficacy — whether from food or herbs — is a property of complex biological matrices, not of isolated molecules.
 Classical herbal formulations combine multiple herbs whose interactions modulate each other’s activity; dietary recommendations emphasize the whole food rather than its extracted components.

 This is not incompatible with modern nutritional science when the modern science is applied carefully.
 There are legitimate clinical indications for specific nutritional supplementation — documented deficiency states, specific therapeutic targets, constitutional patterns where dietary sources are insufficient.
-But these are targeted clinical interventions, not population-wide preventive recommendations for everyone to take high doses of every popular supplement.
+But these are targeted clinical interventions, ideally guided by testing and a clinician, not population-wide recommendations for everyone to take high doses of every popular supplement.

 The clinical question is always: what specific deficiency or therapeutic goal does this supplement address in this patient?
-When that question cannot be answered specifically, the default should be whole-food dietary optimization, not high-dose supplementation on the assumption that more of something beneficial must be better.
+When that question cannot be answered specifically, the default should be whole-food dietary optimization rather than high-dose supplementation on the assumption that more of something beneficial must be better.
+And where a clinician has prescribed a specific supplement at a specific dose — high-dose vitamin D for a documented deficiency, for instance — changes to that regimen belong with the prescriber rather than being made unilaterally.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.